-Next Ahmed noticed the Publication Date filter.
-For his topic he was interested mainly in more recent articles, so he changed the range to 2015 to the current year.
-After moving his cursor out of the date box, the results filtered down to 821.
+Next Ahmed noticed the date range filter.
+For his topic he was interested mainly in more recent articles, so he changed the range to "the past five years."
+He hit "apply filters" and the amount of results went down again.
 A much better set of results!
 But still too many to go through one-by-one.

-Then he noticed the checkbox for Scholarly (Peer-Reviewed) Journals.
+Then he noticed the checkbox for peer-reviewed Journals.
 For this research paper, he didn't need to use newspapers or popular magazines, though you might want to for some other topics.
 So he checked the box and his results set went down to 616.
 Good.